zabackary/scratch-vm/README.md

 For more technical information, read the code in src/compiler.

+> Note:
+> This fork will heavily modifier the code in `src/compiler`, so I've split the
+> new WASM version into `src/wasm-compiler`.
+I'm hoping to make `wasm-compiler`
+> a drop-in replacement for `compiler` using `scratch-vm-wasm-runtime`.

 ## Public API

 This section was too out of date to be useful.
 We hope to re-add it as some point.